Random models for singular SPDEs: Introduction

 \section{Introduction}

-Let $\zeta$ stand for a spacetime distribution of negative regularity.
+\S 1. {\it Singular stochastic partial differential equations.} Let $\zeta$ stand for a spacetime distribution of negative regularity.
 Random or not we talk about it as a `noise'.
 We call {\sl singular}, an elliptic or parabolic semilinear partial differential equation (PDE) with real-valued unknown $u$, an equation of the form

-where a formal application of Schauder estimates do not give sufficient regularity to $u$ for the term $f(u,\nabla u ; \zeta)$ to make sense.
+where a formal application of Schauder estimates does not give sufficient regularity to $u$ for the term $f(u,\nabla u ; \zeta)$ to make sense.
 Recall indeed that loosely speaking the product of a distribution of regularity $a$ with a function of regularity $b$ is well-defined if and only if $a+b>0$.
 A typical example of a singular PDE is provided by the two dimensional parabolic Anderson model equation

-where $\xi$ stands for the random realization of a space white noise on the two dimensional torus.
-The distribution $\xi$ has almost surely H\"older regularity $-1-\epsilon$ for all $\epsilon>0$; this gives $u$ an a priori H\"older regularity $1-\epsilon$ which is not sufficient to make sense of the product $u\xi$.
+where $\zeta$ stands for the random realization of a space white noise on the two dimensional torus.
+The distribution $\zeta$ has almost surely H\"older regularity $-1-\epsilon$ for all $\epsilon>0$; this gives $u$ an a priori H\"older regularity $1-\epsilon$ which is not sufficient to make sense of the product $u\zeta$.
 Coupled systems of singular PDEs are characterized by the same product problem.
 Such equations/systems typically appear as the probabilistic large scale limit of random microscopic equations/systems where the strength of the nonlinearity and the randomness balance each other.
-The study of singular stochastic PDEs was launched by the groundbreaking works of M. Hairer on regularity structures \cite{Hai14} and Gubinelli, Imkeller \& Perkowski on paracontrolled calculus \cite{GIP}.
-While \cite{Hai14} and \cite{GIP} use different tools to build an equation-dependent setting where to make sense of it and provide a robust solution theory for a large family of equations, both works share the same guidelines.